riya-rjha/riya-rjha/README.md

 ### Hi there 👋

 This is Riya Ranjan Jha, an undergraduate student pursuing Bachelor's in Technology in Computer Science with a specialization in Artificial Intelligence & Machine Learning.
 With a creative, determined, and optimistic mindset, I am a goal-oriented focused person.
 I am a Front End Web Developer currently exploring ReactJS and refining these learnings by creating Web Development Projects.
 While being a beginner in the world of Open Source, I am a Prompt Engineer too along with the gift of being proficient in Data Structures & Algorithms which I code in JAVA.
 Apart from my core skills, I am an avid reader as well as a Technical Content Writer.
+I've written over 30 articles for GeeksForGeeks, which further demonstrates my ability to communicate technical ideas well.
+Even though I'm still getting to know the Open Source world, my promptness and engineering dedication are obvious.
+My experience with web programming has allowed me to become proficient with Tailwind CSS and gain a solid grasp of the MERN stack.
+I've developed my abilities and learnt about different aspects of front-end development through a number of ReactJS and JavaScript projects.
+I'm currently learning more about Redux and utilising it with ReactJS and Firebase to construct a basic Amazon Clone Website.

 <div id="header" align="center">
   <img src="https://github.githubassets.com/assets/github-octocat-13c86b8b336d.png" />